gusutabopb/aioinflux/docs/usage.rst

 Aioinflux can add write any arbitrary user-defined class to InfluxDB through the use of the
 |lineprotocol| decorator.
 This decorator monkey-patches an
-existing class and adds a ``to_lineprotocol`` method, which is used internally by InfluxDB to serialize the class data into a InfluxDB-compatible format.
+existing class and adds a ``to_lineprotocol`` method, which is used internally by Aioinflux to serialize the class data into a InfluxDB-compatible format.
 In order to generate ``to_lineprotocol``, a typed schema must be defined using `type hints`_ in the form of type annotations or a schema dictionary.